Limitations for Restore to Microsoft Azure

 For the full list of access-restricted regions, see Microsoft Docs.
 The regions are marked with an asterisk *.

 - [Azure VMs] Microsoft has strict rules for naming Azure resources.
 For naming rules that your VM names must correspond to, see Microsoft Docs: the Resource name rules and Resolve errors for reserved resource names articles.

 - [Azure VMs] Veeam Backup & Replication does not support restore of Azure Ultra Disks.

-- [Azure VMs] Mind the following limitations for disk sizes:
+- [Azure VMs] Consider the following limitations for disk sizes: